New music from Matt Healy and The 1975 – one of our fave LGBTQ allies

-Obviously, there’s a lot of diversity of opinion within the LGBTQ community in the United States and around the world, but one of the things that seemed to emerge from the days and weeks following the Orlando attack was a strong sense of LGBTQ resilience and identity, and a sense that we no longer needed people from outside our community speaking on our behalf.
+Obviously, there’s a lot of diversity of opinion within the LGBTQ community in the United States and around the world, but one of the things that seemed to emerge from the days and weeks following the Orlando attack was a strong sense of LGBTQ resilience and identity.
+There was also a sense that while Straight Allies still had a powerful and positive role to play, we no longer needed people from outside our community speaking on our behalf.

 Educate yourself on language that excludes or discriminates LGBTQ people – challenge its use when you hear it.